 The ‘Allure Premium+’ trim also includes the brand’s ‘Aluminium Pack’ – a subtle set of interior styling changes that adds an aluminium finish to the front door sills and the foot pedals.

 That sums up this minor model refresh – there are no exterior styling or powertrain changes, and top-spec ‘GT’ and ‘GT Premium’ models remain the same.

 Peugeot says this update is now live, and customers can now order the ‘Active Premium+’ or ‘Allure Premium+’ at UK dealerships or online using its website.
-Entry-level petrol models cost just over £19k, while the cheapest all-electric e-208 model is priced at just over £30k.
+Entry-level 208 models cost just over £19k, while the cheapest all-electric e-208 model is priced at just over £30k.
 A lead-in 2008 model will set you back around £23k, while opting for the electric version of the SUV will cost close to £34k.

 Praised for its design inside and out, the Peugeot 208 currently holds an Expert Rating of 72% – a score hindered by the hatchback’s firm ride comfort.
 Its e-208 twin has received the same plaudits, but with its lower running costs it holds a higher Expert Rating of 76%.